lionelmace/databases-for-redis/howto-user-management.md

 - `sentinel-user` - The user account for sentinels to handle monitoring and failovers.
 - `admin` - The default user provided to access your deployment.

+{: note}
+Starting with Redis 6.x, IBM Cloud Databases for Redis disables the default user.
+Instead, to stay in sync with the new ACL support, every deployment gets a dedicated admin user for full support of ACLs.
+Newly provisioned users via the UI, API, or CLI will adhere to this pattern, as well.
+If your drivers don't support ACL at this point in time, we recommend using Redis 5 and switching to Redis 6 once your drivers are ready to support ACL.
+{: note}